 EmailOctopus is a fantastic tool if you're looking to send email marketing campaigns for not much money.
 It requires only a little more set-up than MailChimp, due to you needing to create and link it to your Amazon SES account; but once set-up it's as simple (if not more so) to use as it's more costly competitor.

 MailChimp does have some extra features, bells and whistles which is to be expected at it's significantly greater pricepoint.
-The templates and segmentation the main difference.
+The segmentation the main difference.